Our Top Picks

 Add maximum style to your room with our favorite shades among our test fleet, the Achim Home Furnishings Pleated Cordless.
-They retract with a smooth, satisfying feel that appears built to withstand frequent and long-term operation.
+They retract with a smooth, satisfying feel that appears built to withstand long-term operation.
 Installation is a snap, and this model is adjustable to many different window styles.
 The honeycomb design with two layers means that there's great privacy from the outside looking in, a nice finished look, and excellent thermal and sound insulation (from the construction next door going on during our testing period).
 These still allow vibrant light through on a sunny day, but they'll block a bit more than the single-layer models tested.

 Although the recoil action feels solid, an exposed top mechanism could lead to debris or dust buildup slowing things down — likely only in situations where you're externally mounting these outside a window frame.
 Even so, the Achim shades take the top tier for style, aesthetic finish, and maximum privacy.
 If you want a quality shade that hides all the tricks, we'd suggest you go for these.

-Want the next step up on the peel and stick game plan without spending a lot?
+Want the next step up on the peel-and-stick game plan without spending a lot?
 Check out the Easy Lift Trim-at-Home Cordless Pleated Shades.
 Install is a simple process of cutting through a few layers with a sharp knife and handy cutting guide they've included.
 After you've cut to fit, just peel and stick the strong foam adhesive wherever you'd like your shades to go.
 The unique design of the retracting mechanism in the bottom housing allows for an ergonomic grab spot to lower or raise them.
 This product is a great example of getting the job done and looking the part but simply costing a bit less than its competition.

 It's a single layer of thin paper, so the light filtering is nice but a little brighter on the white option.
 The paper material is less durable than other materials and is more susceptible to stains, too.
 While the install is quick and easy, you could potentially lose a little on longevity.
 We're not certain that the adhesive would outlast some well-placed screws and brackets.
 Still, we are huge fans of the balanced and clean feel.
-This model is an aesthetically and financially pleasing solution to your window shades needs.
+This model is an aesthetically and financially pleasing solution to your window shade needs.

 Rollers from Chicology Cordless Snap-N'-Glide Roller Shades offer maximum privacy with that classic simple, modern look.
 Pull them down, and you're blocking peeping eyes and providing a surface that doesn't clash with other interior design choices.
 They're easy to hang and feel smooth as butter when unfurled at the end of a long day.
 The mechanism feels nice to operate and will likely last a long time.

 Wooden shades give a fantastic glow that's warming and classy.
 If that's the vibe you're looking for, go with ALEKO Bamboo Roman Wooden Roll Up.
 You can use a drill if you'd like to, but they install with no tools needed.
-Screw in the hooks, hang the shades and roll it on down to fancy town.
+Screw in the hooks, hang the shades, and roll it on down to fancy town.
 The screws are shaped, so you probably don't need to drill pilot holes, although they're always recommended to save your nice finished walls and window frames.
-These bamboo roll up shades add privacy and let in just enough light to balance the mood.
+These bamboo roll-up shades add privacy and let in just enough light to balance the mood.

 You're stuck without a valance to hide the hooks, but we found the look simple and honest.
 The wood is untreated and could quite possibly degrade in humid or outdoor conditions, so stick to inside windows and entry doors.
 The intricate woven thread connecting the slats may not fare well in outdoor conditions either, but the look is hard to match.
 ALEKO Bamboo Roman Wooden Roll Up is the best option to deck out a room with a classic bohemian vibe.

 Roman shades are a great look and uniquely different from the main go-to choices you see everywhere.
 We were impressed with the looks and simple operation of the Chicology Cordless Magnetic Roman Shades.
-All you have to do is move them to where you want them, and the magnets keep it in place.
+All you have to do is move them to where you want them, and the magnets keep them in place.
 Even during strong winds, they allowed airflow and the magnets stayed put.
 We are very impressed by the simplicity and soft, warm feel they add to a room.

 If you're keen on keeping wandering eyes out of your home, we don't think these provide too much help.
 Although they provide filtered light and a view in the daytime, they are practically see-through at night.
 Mounting is done with wingnuts, which is different and not as quick as most of the snap and set models.
 These are great for living rooms and other areas where you may just want to dress the windows up and provide minimal shade.